mekecemre/CMPE-343-OOP-Project-2/README.md

 ### Install MySQL and Start the Service

 1. Download MySQL Installer from: https://dev.mysql.com/downloads/installer/
-2. Run the installer and choose "Developer Default"
+2. Run the installer and follow the steps of the installation wizard.
+(You can choose the defaults and keep selecting next.)
-3. Follow the installation wizard
-4. Set root password when prompted
+3. Set root password when prompted
-5. Start MySQL service by typing in CMD the following:
+4. Start MySQL service by typing in CMD the following:

 ```cmd
    net start MySQL80